aws-deepracer-community/deepracer-on-the-spot/README.md

 ## delete-base-resources.sh

-This script can be used to delete the resources created by the create-base-resouces.sh script (and associated template).
+This script can be used to delete the resources created by the create-base-resources.sh script (and associated template).
 Please be aware that the resource deletion will fail if the S3 bucket created is not empty. delete-base-resources.sh takes a single mandatory parameter, the stack-name, same value as above.

 ## Other useful links: